Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 If the quantized model offers acceptable performance, it can be directly converted into an Akida model (see the `convert <../api_reference/cnn2snn_apis.html#cnn2snn.convert>`_ function).

-However, if the performance drop is too high, a quantization-aware training (QAT) step is required to recover the performance prior to quantization.
+However, if the performance drop is too high, a Quantization Aware Training (QAT) step is required to recover the performance prior to quantization.
 Since the quantized model is a Keras model, it can then be trained using the standard Keras API.